BradleyA/markit/README.md

 * Include git commit number as part of metadata
 * Don't create any requirements for markit other than those required by Git
 * Same solution for several types of code
-* Support GitHub, Bitbucket, or GitLab
+* Support Bitbucket or GitLab
 * Able to use markit on local Git repository without network access (without 'git push')

 #### System OS script tested